colossal-squid/xtreme-sports-wiki/src/markdown/games/crusty-demons-20537.md

 Xbox, PS2

 ###Description:
-he Crusty Demons are a gang of bikers who tour the world performing outrageous bike stunts and participating in all manner of crazy skits with motorized vehicles.
+The Crusty Demons are a gang of bikers who tour the world performing outrageous bike stunts and participating in all manner of crazy skits with motorized vehicles.
 In a pact with the Devil, they are offered immortality - the ability to crash time and time again, yet still live to walk away - at the cost of signing over their souls.
 ###Screenshots
 <a target="_blank" href="//images.igdb.com/igdb/image/upload/t_cover_big/wppviyp1utw2ym4grhqr.jpg"><img src="//images.igdb.com/igdb/image/upload/t_thumb/wppviyp1utw2ym4grhqr.jpg"/></a>